NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 singular purpose, described by their name.
 It is also prefered, but not required, that branches correspond to an issue documented in the issue tracking system.
 (Issues can be added after branch creation, if necessary.)
-All branches shall result in a Pull Request and shall be deleted immediately after that Pull Request is merged.
+All branches shall result in a pull request and shall be deleted immediately after that pull request is merged.

 ## Pull Request Rules and Guidelines

-We ask contributor to please be mindful of the following when submitting a Pull Request.
+We ask contributors to please be mindful of the following when submitting a Pull Request.
 The following will help reviewers give meaningful and timely feedback.

 * Pull requests will not be accepted for branches that are not up-to-date with